 Every figure on this dashboard has a transparent audit trail.
 With Tracenable, each data point is traceable back to its original source, viewable directly inside our platform.
 Explore Canadian Utilities’s data sources below and access millions more through our Disclosure Search.

-Compared to 2022, the total operational greenhouse gas (GHG) emissions of Canadian Utilities decreased by 14.87%, showing that the company has made progress in taking action to reduce the climate impact of its operations. a
+Compared to 2023, the total operational greenhouse gas (GHG) emissions of Canadian Utilities increased by 0.92%, suggesting that the company faced challenges in reducing its emissions from its core operations. a

-Compared to the previous year (2022), Canadian Utilities's Scope 1 emissions decreased by 12.11%, highlighting the company's efforts to lower direct emissions from assets it owns or controls. a
+Compared to the previous year (2023), Canadian Utilities's Scope 1 emissions increased by 2.05%, suggesting that the company faced challenges in reducing emissions from its directly owned or controlled operations. a

-Since 2020, Canadian Utilities's Scope 2 greenhouse gas (GHG) emissions (Unspecified Calculation Method) have decreased by 22.63%, reflecting a declining long-term trend in Scope 2 emissions over time. a
+Since 2020, Canadian Utilities's Scope 2 greenhouse gas (GHG) emissions ( Unspecified Calculation Method) have decreased by 25.1%, reflecting a declining long-term trend in Scope 2 emissions over time. a

 Since 2020, Canadian Utilities's Scope 3 emissions have remained relatively stable, indicating that Canadian Utilities 's emissions have plateaued with no significant change in its value chain footprint. a